lizzieinvancouver/chillingconcepts/_dothisChilling.md

 # To do notes on chilling concept ms
 Started 4 January 2025

-## What do next in September 2025!
+## What do next in October 2025!

-* Doing currently ...
-START HERE, and maybe also try to:
-* Introduce different fields before: Progress through new experiments could come from experiments that bridge across molecular and phenological methods in other aspects of their design ...

-1. Address `FIXME` in the tex file
-3. Fix the ending (see issue 10)
-6. Fix Figure 3 so we can use it.
+* Fix Figure 3 so we can use it.
-7. Finalize addressing vvdm comments once he replies in issue 10

-Have done:
+Have done (September 2025):
 * Remove Box 2
 * Reduce references to box 1 by moving critical text from Box 1 into main text (Justin flag what we need to move/add and I did that)
 * Re-do abstract
+* Introduce different fields before: Progress through new experiments could come from experiments that bridge across molecular and phenological methods in other aspects of their design ...
+* Fix the ending (see issue 10)

 ## What I did in Summer 2025
 It's July, let's get the party started.